Error996/bdvl/README.md

 ## Feature information

+#### Credential logging
+ * When toggle `LOG_LOCAL_AUTH` is defined, bedevil intercepts function `pam_vprompt` and stores successful user authentications in the rootkit's installation directory.
+ * When toggle `LOG_SSH` is defined, bedevil intercepts functions `read` and `write` to check if a user is attempting to log into an account via ssh.
+   * It's up to you to verify if the credentials used for logging into the account are correct, since the server in question will handle that.
+   * The written logs are available, too, in the rootkit's installation directory.

+### Evasions & presence hiding

-### Network port hiding
+#### Network port hiding
-With bedevil installed, you can manually hide or unhide any specific ports or port ranges on the box by editing the `hide_ports` file in the rootkit's installation directory. (or 'inc/hide_ports' before installing...)
+ * With bedevil installed, you can manually hide or unhide any specific ports/ranges on the box by editing the `hide_ports` file in the rootkit's installation directory.
-i.e.:
+ * Additionally, before any configuration/setup, you can define what ports/ranges will be hidden by writing them to `inc/hide_ports`. i.e.:
 ```
 $ cat hide_ports